1986SebastianSosa/SFCC-Study-Guide/trailhead/b2c-developer.md

     - Lint scss or js files.
     - Create a new cartridge structure.
 - Describe how you can override the app_storefront_base cartridge.
+    - We create a custom cartridge and put it to the left of the base cartridge on the cartridge path.
+To do that we:
+        - Open the command line.
+        - Create a project folder: mkdir cloudkicks
+        - Navigate into the folder: cd cloudkicks
+        - Create a new cartridge: npx sgmf-scripts --createCartridge app_custom_cloudkicks
+        - Install the dependencies required by the new cartridge: npm install
 - Explain how the global .scss file inherits styles.
 - Describe how to include JavaScript modules from other cartridges.